CantellanJess/CantellanJess/README.md

-- 👋 Hi, I’m @CantellanJess
+- 👋 Hi, I’m Jessi Cantellan
-- 👀 I’m interested in Software, especifically Web Development Front End.
+- 👀 I’m interested in Software Development,especifically Front End.
-- 🌱 I’m currently learning Information Systems at CSUDH.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 🌱 This spring I will graduate with my Bachelors in Business Administraiton, with an emphasis in Information Systems.

 <!---
 CantellanJess/CantellanJess is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.